"It takes two to stutter"

 Join us and a panel of experts who will challenge the long-held negative assumptions about stuttering and explore it as a different way of communicating.
 One which is valuable for both speaker and listener and, consequently, also for the benefit of employers.

-This will be a discussion as to how stuttered speech can create a different and more valuable conversation for both the speaker and the listener.
 We hope the event will provide you with an opportunity to listen, contribute and learn.

 - Elias Apreko – Co-founder Ghana Stammering Association